jhnlee/multimodal-transformer/README.md

 # Multimodal Transformer for Unaligned Multimodal Language Sequences
 Unofficial pytorch implementation for [Multimodal Transformer](https://arxiv.org/pdf/1906.00295.pdf)
-- This code is only for IEMOCAP dataset
+- This code is only for unaligned version of Multimodal Transformer in which CTC module is not used.
+- Only [IEMOCAP](https://sail.usc.edu/iemocap/) dataset is used for experiments.
 - Some part of code are adapted from [official code of authors](https://github.com/yaohungt/Multimodal-Transformer) and [fairseq repo](https://github.com/pytorch/fairseq)
 - Datasets are available in author's github page above